RileyMathews/django-deployment/readme.md

 This guide will assume understanding of basic django development principals and shell commands.

+## notes on what should be matching
+anywhere you see here the word myproject wrapped in {} like {myproject} that should be replaced with the name of the directory you choose for your directory that is a parent of your environment directory and django directory

+anywhere you see {virtualuser} replace it with the username you created for your virtual machine

+anywhere you see {env} replace it with the name of your virtual environment directory name

+anywhere you see {ip} replace it with the ip address for your droplet

+when you see {github} replace it with the link to your github repo code

+when you see words formatted like that you will not actually type out the {} brackets

 ## create your digital ocean droplet
 1. on digital ocean create a droplet using ubuntu version 18.*